kraken-php/docs/deployment.md

 <a name="project-deployment"></a>
 ## Project Deployment

-To successfuly deploy project using Kraken Framework you have to remember it is necessary to start Kraken Server and keep it running the whole time.
+To successfully deploy project using Kraken Framework you have to remember it is necessary to start Kraken Server and keep it running the whole time.

 To start server simply run command: